TendTo/lucid/docs/Configuration.md

 Hence, it is important to understand how to configure Lucid for your specific use case.

 For the user's convenience, Lucid can be configured from the command line or through a configuration file.
-Moreover, the configuration can be expressed as a [json](https://www.json.org/json-en.html) or [yaml](https://yaml.org/) file for convenience, or as an arbitrary Python script for a complex custom configuration.
+Moreover, the configuration can be expressed as a [json](https://www.json.org/json-en.html) or [yaml](https://yaml.org/) file for convenience, or as an arbitrary Python script for a more complex custom configuration.

 ## Command line options